theobald-software/theobald-software.github.io/content/_en/xtract-universal/bw-open-hub-services/open-hub-services-settings.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=open-hub-services-extraction-settings
 ---

-This section describes the settings of the Xtract OHS component that can be accessed through the main component window “OHS”.
+Click **Extraction Settings** in the main window of the OHS component to access the extraction settings.

-{% include _content/en/bw-open-hub-services/open-hub-services-extraction-settings.md %}
+{% include _content/en/xis-specific/open-hub-service-ohs/settings.md %}